 Despite our repeated requests, the record before the committee is most notable for what is missing -- the absence of documents showing that Toyota has systematically investigated the possibility of electronic defects that could cause sudden acceleration, the Democratic lawmakers said.

 The letter said some documents contain information that could be used in planning a rigorous study.
 But not one of them suggested that a rigorous study had taken place.

-Toyota said in a statement on Friday that it is cooperating with the committee and is providing more information on an independent study of its throttle systems by outside consultant Exponent Inc as well as the results of its own testing.
+Toyota said in a statement on Friday that it is cooperating with the committee and is providing more information on an independent study of its throttle systems by outside consultant Exponent Inc

 Waxman and Stupak in their letter questioned the preliminary results of Exponent which found no problems with the carmaker's throttles.

 NHTSA has also found no problems over the years.
 But committees in both houses of Congress have questioned whether the agency conducted thorough investigations and whether it has adequate resources to do the job now.
 Regulators have said they may seek outside help on the Toyota review.

 The letter from Waxman and Stupak came as Toyota openly challenged a key committee witness, who testified on February 23 that he found a possible throttle flaw during his own testing of the electronic circuitry in a Toyota Avalon.